University Marketing and Communications

 Written by Craig Schreiner | Photos by Craig Schreiner

-In WHY I TEACH, Jeff Herriott, professor of music, blends a love of artistic discovery with a love of working with students.
+In Great Teaching, Jeff Herriott, professor of music, blends a love of artistic discovery with a love of working with students.

 “Igor Stravinsky was the first composer whose music I heard as a kid that blew me away,” said Herriott.
 “I didn’t realize music could be like that.”